Brain Body Therapy

 About Us

-Brain Body Therapy Group is a practice of therapists who are passionate about providing a safe space for clients to explore challenges and struggles they are experiencing.
+Brain Body Therapy Group is comprised of practitioners who are passionate about providing a safe space for clients to explore challenges and struggles they are experiencing.
 We offer individual, couple/relationship, family, and group sessions based on specific need.
-Our therapists work with a variety of populations including children, adolescents, and adults.
+Our practitioners work with a variety of populations including children, adolescents, and adults.

 Areas of specialty include, but are not limited to, trauma, anxiety, depression, addiction and recovery, anger management, behavioral challenges, grief and loss, parenting, family/relationship conflict, self esteem, suicidal ideation, and emotional distress.